ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 With the addition of the `+trace` option, `dig` will show you each successive hierarchical step that the query takes, until it reaches the name server that is authoritative for the name.

+Let's try it!
+We can't run hierarchical query on a client node in our experiment, because at this point, the client nodes don't have access to the Internet to query DNS servers.
+(The client won't have Internet access until the next section, when we set up NAT.)
+Therefore, we will try this on the gateway node.

 **On the "gateway"**, run:

 <pre>